andypattenden/page-snitch/README.md

 # Page Snitch

 Tool to check a secure webpage or optionally crawl a secure site looking for any content not being served using HTTPS.
+It will also check forms are being submitted using HTTPS and Iframes loaded using HTTPS (it will not check the iframe source for mixed content).

 ## Requirements
 * [NodeJS](http://nodejs.org) 8+